 Remove all the parts

-The last thing you can do, although we only recommend this if you know what you’re doing, is to remove the reservoir bottle completely and take it inside to warm up near a heater.
-Or, you can flush the reservoir with hot water, when it has been taken out the car.
+Although we only recommend this if you know what you’re doing, the last thing you can do is to obliterate the reservoir bottle and take it inside to warm up near a heater.
+Or, you can flush the reservoir with hot water when it has been taken out of the car.
 This will clean the pipes and nozzle.

 As soon as you’ve done this, you can refill it with a windshield washer fluid that won’t freeze.